Are you looking for one of the best places to live in Maryland? If yes then this article is the best guide for you.

 4. Columbia – One of the Best Places to Live in the United States

 If you are looking for one of the best places in Maryland to either buy a property or live with family then Columbia is another excellent city.
-Highly rated for good schools, great livable infrastructure, housing, diversity and nightlife, Columbia offers a great range of amenities and services with a great quality of life.
+Highly rated for good schools, great livable infrastructure, housing, diversity, and nightlife, Columbia offers a great range of amenities and services with a great quality of life.

 Located in the Howard County of Maryland, Columbia is one of the major cities of the Baltimore-Washington metropolitan area.
-Here you can enjoy a clean, green and peaceful environment.
+Here you can enjoy a clean, green, and peaceful environment.
 All these qualities also have made Columbia a good spot for real estate and rental property investment.
 The average home value here is $367,600.
 And the average rent is $1,630.
 If you are thinking about property investment in Columbia then it is advisable to consult a reliable property management firm of the city.

 5. Chevy Chase, Maryland

 Don’t confuse with a legendary American actor, Chevy Chase.
 Chevy Chase is a town located in the US State of Maryland.
 Straddled on the border of Washington DC and Montgomery County (MD), is the best known as a neighborhood of Washington DC.
 That’s not all.
-The city also boasts several other features such as quality life, excellent infrastructure, exceptionally low crime rate and some of the best schools in the state.
+The city also boasts several other features such as quality of life, excellent infrastructure, exceptionally low crime rate, and some of the best schools in the state.
 Hence, if you are looking for one of the best areas in Maryland to live then Chevy Chase can be the best choice.

 With so many qualities, Chevy Chase can also be a good place for real estate and rental property investment.
 You will be surprised to know that the average home value here is $1,053,271 and an average household income is $170,511.
 These data are truly great news for real estate investors – homeowners and buyers.